eclipse-sumo/sumo/docs/web/docs/Developer/Docker.md

 pedestrians in true 2d space (e.g. in buildings, on squares, at train stations).
 Instead of reinventing the wheel we decided to team up with JuPedSim and develop a hybrid coupling approach that combines the power of both frameworks.
-The coupling is realized using google's [rotocol buffers](https://github.com/google/protobuf) over [gRPC](https://github.com/grpc), a library for \*remote procedure calls\*.
+The coupling is realized using google's [protocol buffers](https://github.com/google/protobuf) over [gRPC](https://github.com/grpc), a library for \*remote procedure calls\*.
 Currently this coupling approach is provided as a Docker image.